 It seems that the BVerfG has learned a lesson.
-Yesterday's referral sets a completely different tone.
-It reads like a modest and balanced plea for judicial dialogue, rather than an indictment.
+This time, the referral sets a completely different tone.
+One by one, it faithfully tackles the criteria laid down by the ECJ in the OMT judgment.
+This reads like a modest and balanced plea for judicial dialogue, rather than an indictment.
 Fifty years after the original event, a new Summer of Love seems to thrive between the highest judicial bodies.
-It shows no traces of the aplomb with which Karlsruhe presented its stance to Luxembourg three years ago.
+It shows no traces of the aplomb with which Karlsruhe presented its stance to Luxembourg three years ago in its first preliminary reference, or of the self-assuredness with which it rejected a preliminary reference when exercising its identity control in respect of the European arrest warrant in December 2015.
 Instead, the BVerfG leaves all doors open.
 Virtually every conclusion it reaches on the 63 pages of its decision is relativized and framed as a possibility, a probability, a prospect, not as an assertive truth claim.
 One might believe that the BVerfG takes precautions against another blow, ensuring ways to save its face.
 While there would be nothing wrong with that, one might also give the new tone a more generous reading as a sign of the BVerfG's awareness of its own fallibility.
 That seems to be a fruitful attitude, both for judicial dialogue and for the review of monetary policy that ventures into untested waters.

 Despite the conciliatory wrapping, the BVerfG does not lack the necessary clarity in casting doubt on the legality of QE.
+The BVerfG takes the judgment of the ECJ in the OMT case as a basis of its examination.
 Concerning the issue of illegitimate government financing (Art.
-123(1) TFEU), the BVerfG parts with the assumption that secondary market purchases of government bonds should not undercut the prohibition of primary market purchases.
+123(1) TFEU), the BVerfG parts from the assumption that secondary market purchases of government bonds should not undercut the prohibition of primary market purchases.
 It argues that this might be the case here.
 With the overall monthly volume of purchases and its distribution among the eurozone members being known, it does not require extraordinary mathematical talent from market participants to calculate the volume of debt which the ECB will absorb of each eurozone member per month.
 Also, the sheer volume of QE has led to a shortage of qualifying debt instruments.
 As a consequence, market participants could expect with certainty that the ECB would buy their qualifying bonds.
 Hence, it might be possible that secondary market purchases are effectively like purchases on the primary market, thereby jeopardizing price discovery.
 The BVerfG considers this assumption corroborated by the fact that the ECB makes a secret of the blackout period which needs to pass between the emission and the purchase, the fact that QE does not have a date of expiry, and that the bonds purchased so far have been held to maturity.

 Concerning the limits of the ECB's monetary policy mandate (Arts 119 and 127 TFEU), the BVerfG recognizes that it is a legitimate goal of the ECB's monetary policy to bring inflation up close to 2%, and that the instrument employed for QE is one of monetary policy.
 However, it doubts whether the sheer volume of QE would not distort the character of the program as one of monetary policy.
-While its effects on inflation remained unclear, it provided reliable financing for states, which could therefore scale back their efforts towards fiscal consolidation.
+While